turingschool/try-turing/frontend-advanced/functions/index.md

 <br>
 ## What is a Function?

 A function is an _action_ in our code.
 It has a specific job, and it sits around waiting to be asked to do it.
 It can perform its job as many or as few times as we need.
 We can also define a function as a set of commands.
-Let's brainstorm about commands we might give a dog🐶.
+Let's brainstorm about commands we might give a dog 🐶.

-We write the functions, so we have control over what each function does!
+We write the functions, so we have control over _what_ each function does!

 <br>
 ## Defining a Function